RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/settings/alerts.md

 To enable receiving email alerts:

 1. Select the checkbox at the bottom of the Alerts page.
-1. Add the relevant users to the Team page, and ensure that the checkbox Email Alerts is selected (for additional details, refer to [Managing users]({{< relref "/rs/administering/security/account-management.md" >}}).
+1. Add the relevant users to the Team page, and make sure that the checkbox Email Alerts is selected (for additional details, refer to [Managing users]({{< relref "/rs/administering/security/account-management.md" >}}).